-One visit to this fascinating range of habitats will make you want to return time and again.
+One holiday to this fascinating range of habitats will make you want to return time and again.
 Get to know the stone pine woodland, reedbeds, rice paddies, open grassland and heathland, freshwater pools and coastal sand dunes and Doñana’s famous marshes.
 It’s no wonder this National Park is a haven for birds!

 The Strait of Gibraltar is right at the centre of the world’s best bird migrations.
 At 14km across, the Strait is the smallest stretch of water between Europe and Africa, making it the ideal place for birds to cross the Mediterranean every spring and autumn.

 Thousands of raptors like the Short-Toed Snake Eagle and Griffon Vulture can be seen making the flight, buoyed by the uplifts rising from the Rock of Gibraltar.
-But look out to the water and you’ll find rare seabirds too, including Scopoli´s and Balearic Shearwater and Storm Petrels, meaning you’ll never be short of things to spot in just a short trip.
+But lookout to the water and you’ll find rare seabirds too, including Scopoli´s and Balearic Shearwater and Storm Petrels, meaning you’ll never be short of things to spot in just a short trip.